-Subsection (d)(2)(ii) is satisfied because, along with the elimination of free liquids as described above, the closure method stabilizes the remaining CCR sufficiently to support the final cover system.
-As described above and provided in detail in the Engineering Report included in Part B of the Permit Application, Combined Unit AP-3/4 has been evaluated across a wide range of global (deep) and veneer (shallow) stability conditions.
+Subsection (d)(2)(ii) is satisfied because, along with the elimination of free liquids as described above, the closure method will stabilize the remaining CCR sufficiently to support the final cover system.
+As described above and provided in detail in the Engineering Report Rev 01 included in Part B of the Permit Application, AP-1 at Plant McDonough has been evaluated across a wide range of global (deep) and veneer (shallow) stability conditions.
 Slope stability evaluations included a range of short- and long-term conditions, including provision for impacts from design storm events and from the theoretically potential seismic (earthquake) hazard based on the site location.
 Stability and integrity were evaluated using common commercial analysis software packages, including: RocScience SLIDE, AutoCAD Civil 3D, and in-house analytical calculation worksheets and procedures.
-As demonstrated in the Permit Application, the closure of Combined Unit AP-3/4 meets or exceeds all regulatory requirements for closed unit stability.
-Additionally, materials that are not fully saturated are not susceptible to liquefaction.
-Therefore, a factor of safety against liquefaction was not calculated for the CCR materials impounded in Combined Unit AP-3/4 since the CCR closed in place is, as discussed above, modelled to be above long-term groundwater levels.
+As demonstrated in the Permit Application, the closure of AP-1 exceeds all regulatory requirements for closed unit stability as reflected in the factors of safety in the Engineering Report Rev 01 contained in Part B of the Permit Application for various cross sections through the unit.

-Finally, the ClosureTurf [TM] system cover veneer stability analyses for gravel access roads calculated an acceptable factor of safety against veneer failure, as reflected in the Engineering Report contained in Part B of the Permit Application.
+The ClosureTurf[®] system cover veneer stability analyses for gravel access roads calculated an acceptable factor of safety against veneer failure, as reflected in the Engineering Report Rev 01 contained in Part B of the Permit Application.

-As demonstrated above and presented in more detail in the Permit Application, the Combined Unit AP-3/4 closure is designed to satisfy the performance standard requirement for drainage and stabilization of AP-1 prior to the installation of the final cover system, as required by 40 C.F.R. § 257.102(d)(2).
+As demonstrated above and presented in more detail in the Permit Application, the AP-1 closure is designed to satisfy the performance standard requirement for drainage and stabilization of AP-1 prior to the installation of the final cover system, as required by 40 C.F.R. § 257.102(d)(2).